-Camden Park House was completed in 1835, a year after John Macarthur died.
-The Palladian-style mansion is only open to the public on one weekend a year in September.
-You can explore the district’s colonial and Aboriginal heritage at the Camden Museum, inside the Camden Library.
+Camden Park House, completed in 1835, is a Palladian-style mansion that's still occupied by the descendants of the Macarthurs.
+It's open to the public one weekend a year in September during the Camden Festival but you can also learn about the district’s colonial and Aboriginal heritage at the Camden Museum, inside the Camden Library.

-A great way to savour the local produce is to visit cellar doors such as Camden Fresh Produce Market, held every Saturday in a picturesque rural setting.
-You’ll find a delicious range of farmers’ produce and gourmet treats at the market, operating since 2001.and browse the bustling
+A great way to savour the local produce is to visit cellar doors such as Cobbitty Winery and browse the bustling Camden Fresh Produce Market, held every Saturday in a picturesque rural setting.
+You’ll find a delicious range of farmers’ produce and gourmet treats which are grown locally.

 With such great produce in the area, it makes sense you're spoilt for choice with it comes to local restaurants.
 You can't beat the setting of Melaleuca House, right in the middle of the Australian Botanic Garden.
 More casual options include Burger Frank and Barenz while The Narellan Hotel and Camden Hotel are popular local pubs.